Health benefits of nuts and seeds

 Made popular in the ’70s, these versatile seeds, also known as linseed, have been studied for their potential protection against various cancers.
 Flaxseed is rich in plant lignans which are high in antioxidants and fibre.

-Tip: Whip up a batch of homemade granola with rolled oats, a little-dried fruit and a spoonful of freshly ground flaxseeds (use a spice grinder and store in the fridge).
+Tip: To absorb the health benefits of flaxseed, whip up a batch of homemade granola with rolled oats, a little-dried fruit and a spoonful of freshly ground flaxseeds (use a spice grinder and store in the fridge).

 Buttery-flavoured macadamia nuts are a source of fibre and are rich in manganese, which is required for metabolism function and several enzyme systems in the body.
 Just 30g of these nuts provides more than 20 per cent of your daily manganese requirements.

 Tip: Crush macadamias and mix with dukkah for a crunchy coating for fish or chicken.

 Peanuts are classified as legumes rather than tree nuts.
 Strange but true!
 The unusual plant flowers above ground but the peanuts grow beneath the soil.
 Rich in healthy monounsaturated fats and protein, peanut butter isn’t a no-no when it comes to weight management.